vitessio/website/content/en/docs/21.0/user-guides/configuration-basic/ports.md

 weight: 16
 aliases: ['/docs/launching/server-configuration/', '/docs/user-guides/server-configuration/', '/docs/user-guides/configuring-components/']
 ---

-# Ports and Network interactions in Vitess
+# Ports and Network Interactions in Vitess

 Many/most of these ports are fully configurable, but we are listing their defaults or the defaults we use in examples here.
 Your